supersjellie/openhab-itho-fan/README.md

 	* This will set the fan to the high setting for a limited time (as set in the itho addon)
 	* As long as the timer is active, the button will light up green (also when it's set by the remote)
 	* (although it's the high setting, the high button will remain gray in this case)
-4. It had a setup (wrench) button
+4. It has a setup (wrench) button
 	* It will show a popup screen you can use to manually set a value between 20 and 254
 	* If it happens to be the low/medium/high (+-5), this button will show green
 	* Any other value will make the setup/wrench button green
-5. It has a humidity icon (optional)
-	* Between 40 and 60% (recommended values for health) it will be green, else gray
-	* small 5 dots indicator (for every 20%)
-	* Pressing it will show a 24 hour humidity graph (new!)
-6. It has a auto control icon
+5. It has a auto control icon
 	* If it shows a moon, it's in night mode.
 If the icon is green with according speed.
 If gray a manual change had been made.
-	* If it shows a sun, it's in day mode.
+	* If it shows a sunrise, it's in morning mode.
 If the icon is green with according speed.
 If gray a manual change had been made.
+	* If it shows a sun, it's in afternoon mode.
+If the icon is green with according speed.
+If gray a manual change had been made.
+	* If it shows a sunset, it's in evening mode.
+If the icon is green with according speed.
+If gray a manual change had been made.
 	* If it shows a tornado, it spinned up for humidity.
 If the icon is green with according speed.
 If gray a manual change had been made (timer button will also be green).
+	* If it shows a gust of wind, it spinned up for CO2.
+If the icon is green with according speed.
+If gray a manual change had been made.
+	* If it shows a hurricane, it spinned up for VOC.
+If the icon is green with according speed.
+If gray a manual change had been made.
+	* If it shows a dark home, it's in away (nobody home) setting.
+If the icon is green with according speed.
+If gray a manual change had been made.
-	* It can be pressed to restore default day/night value
+	* It can be pressed to restore default morning, afternoon, evening or night value
+	* (some options may not be available if you don't have according sensors/items).
-7. It has an auto setting/control
+6. It has an auto setting/control
 	* All configurable (incl. disabling) by rule variables
-	* Day and Night setting for fan speed
+	* Morning, afternoon, evening, night settings for fan speed
-	* Automatic spin up while/after cooking/showering (and prevent on/off loops)
+	* Optionally it can respond/correct humidity, CO2 and VOC levels (see sections below)
-	* Reset of manual input to default day/night speed
+	* Reset of manual input to default day/night speed after timeout
+7. It can (optionally) respond to humidity values/sensor
+	* When a humidity sensor (item) is present (best is name like 'humidity' or ending with ('_humidity') it will use it.
+You can supply a fixed name
+	* If not, the functionality will be ignored.
+	* small 5 dots indicator (20%,40%,60%,80%,100%)
+	* Icon, 0%-20% red, 20%-40% yellow, 40%-60% green (recommended values for health), 60%-80% yellow and 80%-100% red
+	* Responds to an (set) 'sudden' increase of humidity by increasing fan speed (with a set value) including delay, run and wait timings.
+	* Pressing it will show a 24 hour humidity graph
 8. It can (optionally) respond to CO2 values/senor
 	* When a CO2 sensor (item) is present (best is name like 'CO2' or ending with ('_CO2') it will use it.
+You can supply a fixed name
-If not, the functionality will be ignored.
+	* If not, the functionality will be ignored.
 	* small 5 dots indicator (600,800,1000,1200,1400 ppm)
 	* icon, green until 1000ppm, yellow until 1400 ppm, red above
 	* Add a correction line by giving two point.
 A low and high combination of CO2 PPM and fan speed.